Financial Aid Officer

 - Ability to work without close supervision and to set one’s own priorities and work schedule.

-Applicants should submit a Word or PDF compatible resume and cover letter which includes his/her salary expectations to firstname.lastname@example.org – with the subject header Financial Aid Officer by no later than June 9, 2017.
+Candidates should submit a Word or PDF compatible resume and cover letter which includes his/her salary expectations by no later than July 31, 2017.

-We would like to take this opportunity to thank all applicants in advance but only those applicants who meet the specific job requirements will be contacted.
+We would like to take this opportunity to thank all candidates in advance for his/her interest only those candidates who meet the specific job requirements will be contacted.